DataScienceAndGames/elo-system/README.md

 # elo-system
-Scripts for implementing an Elo ranking system
+Scripts for implementing an Elo ranking system like the one used in chess or in online games.
+The only present as of now is for 2v2 games.
+To use it, have a csv file called "players.csv".
+In the file put in each line the name of a player and its initial ranking separated by a comma.
+Call the script giving as arguments first the name of the two winners and then the name of the two losers and it will update the leaderboard.